University of Akron 55th Tire Mechanics Short Course

 associate editor of Tire Science and Technology Journal

 Simulations are increasingly being used in companies’ virtual design processes to develop a tire more effectively and efficiently with desired performance attributes.
 These simulation methods run the gamut from simple empirical or analytical models to highly detailed finite element models.
-These increasing levels of modeling will be described along with examples, with an extended focus on the finite element modeling method.
+These increasing levels of modeling will be described along with examples, with extended focus on the finite element modeling method.
 Various finite element modeling techniques will be shown as part of the tire performance simulation examples.
+The lecture will cover:

 1. Tire load transfer, cord force and tire shape mechanics and model representations